Shopify vs WordPress — Which Platform is Better?

 • Free — $0

-(If you pay annually, the monthly fee works out at $4, $8, $25 and $45 for the Personal, Explorer, Creator and Entrepreneur plans respectively).
+(If you pay annually, the monthly fee works out at $4, $8, $25 and $45 for the Personal, Premium, Business and Commerce plans respectively; further discounts are available if you pay for a two-year or three-year plan).

-The ‘Creator’ and ‘Entrepreneur’ plans are the best ones to use if you’re interested in selling products — this is because they facilitate the addition of ecommerce plugins (in the case of the ‘Entrepreneur’ plan, some other ecommerce tools are also provided ‘out of the box’).
+The ‘Business’ and ‘Commerce’ plans are the best ones to use if you want to sell products — this is because they facilitate the addition of ecommerce plugins (in the case of the ‘Commerce’ plan, some other ecommerce tools are also provided ‘out of the box’).

 Hosted WordPress